Skip to content

 = scratch

 The overlay.name field sets the name used in status, remove, and other commands.
 If omitted, the directory name is used.
+The optional overlay.description field documents what the overlay is for, for people reading the overlay config.

 The mappings section renames files during apply.
 Each entry maps a source filename to a destination path.
 This is useful when the overlay uses different filenames than the target repo expects.